 Rinse your mouth with warm water for half a minute.
 Ensure that all the parts of your mouth are thoroughly rinsed to get good results.
 For the best results, rinse your mouth at least twice.

 Take your toothbrush and dip the surface of its bristles into the paste.
 You should avoid soaking the entire toothbrush in the paste.
+You can use a compact electric toothbrush for braces so it will be a more easy process.

 Use the paste as your toothpaste and brush your teeth thoroughly for about 5 minutes.
 Focus on the areas that are more affected by the glue residue.
 You should, however, take care not to harm your gums with the brush.